Firaq Gorakhpuri: Early life and career

-He was selected for the Provincial Civil Service (P.C.S.) and the Indian Civil Service (British India) (I.C.S.), but he resigned to follow Mahatma Gandhi's Non-cooperation movement, for which he went to jail for 18 months.
+He was selected for the Provincial Civil Service (P.C.S.) and the Indian Civil Service (British India) (I.C.S.), but he resigned to follow Mahatma Gandhi's non-cooperation movement and for which he was jailed for 18 months.
 Later, he joined Allahabad University as a lecturer in English literature.
 It was there that he wrote most of his Urdu poetry, including his magnum opus Gul-e-Naghma which earned him the highest literary award of India, the Jnanpith Award, and also the 1960 Sahitya Akademi Award in Urdu.
-During his life, he was given the positions of Research Professor at the University Grants Commission and Producer Emeritus by All India Radio.
+During his life, he was given the positions of research professor at the University Grants Commission and Producer Emeritus by All India Radio.
 After a long illness, he died on 3 March 1982, in New Delhi.

 Gorakhpuri was well-versed in all traditional metrical forms such as ghazal, nazm, rubaai and qat'aa.
 He wrote more than a dozen volumes of Urdu poetry, a half dozen of Urdu prose, several volumes on literary themes in Hindi, as well as four volumes of English prose on literary and cultural subjects.

 His biography, Firaq Gorakhpuri: The Poet of Pain & Ecstasy, written by his nephew Ajai Mansingh was published by Roli Books in 2015.
 The book included anecdotes from his life and translations of some of his work.